U.S. charges Russian oligarch's TV producer with violating Crimea-related sanctions | Law-Order

 U.S. charges Russian oligarch's TV producer with violating Crimea-related sanctions

-U.S. prosecutors on Thursday charged a television producer for Konstantin Malofeyev, described as a Russian oligarch, with violating Crimea-related sanctions, the U.S. Attorney's Office for the Southern District of New York said on Thursday.
-Malofeyev is closely tied to Russian aggression in Ukraine, Damian Williams, the U.S. attorney for the Southern District of New York, said in a statement.
+Hanick stopped working for the television network in 2017, and made false statements about his work with Malofeyev during a February 2021 interview with the FBI, prosecutors said.
+Tsargrad TV was involved in a protracted legal dispute with Alphabet Inc's Google after the channel said YouTube had blocked its account in July 2020 without providing a reason.

-U.S. prosecutors on Thursday charged a television producer for Konstantin Malofeyev, described as a Russian oligarch, with violating Crimea-related sanctions, the U.S. Attorney's Office for the Southern District of New York said on Thursday.
-John Hanick, a U.S. citizen, was arrested in February in London, and the United States is seeking his extradition.
+U.S. prosecutors in Manhattan on Thursday charged a television producer for Konstantin Malofeyev, described as a Russian oligarch, with violating Crimea-related sanctions.
+The producer, U.S. citizen John Hanick, was arrested in February in London, and the United States is seeking his extradition.
 Prosecutors said Hanick was charged with violating U.S. sanctions arising from Russia's 2014 invasion of the Crimean peninsula.

-Hanick could not be reached for comment.
-Malofeyev is closely tied to Russian aggression in Ukraine, Damian Williams, the U.S. attorney for the Southern District of New York, said in a statement.
-He owns Tsargrad TV, a Christian Orthodox television channel.
+Lawyers for Hanick, Roger Burlingame and Jeffrey Brown, did not immediately reply to requests for comment.
+Malofeyev owns Tsargrad TV, a Christian Orthodox television channel.
+He was placed under U.S. and EU sanctions in 2014 over accusations that he funded pro-Moscow separatists fighting in Ukraine, which he denies.
+Russia considers such Western sanctions illegal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)